pbuffolino/hackathon-passkey-site/README.md

 ## Recent Changes

+- **Mobile Responsiveness**: Implemented card-based mobile view for MFA Leaderboard table, added smooth CSS transitions, and optimized PasskeyWalkthrough layout for small screens.
+- **Accessibility**: Increased touch targets to minimum 44px for interactive elements and enhanced font weights and sizes for better readability.
 - **Content Update**: Updated "Quick Answer" text in MFA Leaderboard to be more accurate ("one of the most secure").
 - **UI Improvements**: Fixed padding and layout for the "Possession, Inherence, etc..." boxes in the MFA Leaderboard, specifically improving the FIDO2 Hardware Security Key display.